 International and National Data and Sample Registry

-Dr. Roberts and his research team in the Hepatobiliary Cancer Laboratory are recruiting patients and working with other institutions to help discover information about causes and risk factors for hepatobiliary cancers.
+Dr. Roberts is working with other institutions to help discover information about causes of and risk factors for hepatobiliary cancers and is leading several research projects involving patient registries and consortia.

 International Hepatobiliary Neoplasia Registry and Biorepository